Registration is open! Join us for the next live-stream Environmental Mixtures Workshop on July 28-29, 2022.

 Ander Wilson, PhD, Assistant Professor, Department of Statistics, Colorado State University.
 Dr. Wilson's research program focuses on developing statistical methods for environmental health research, including estimation of health effects of exposure to environmental mixtures, effect estimate heterogeneity, Bayesian methods, machine learning, and others.

 Training scholarships are available for the Environmental Mixtures Workshop.

-COVID-19 Update: The Mixtures Training will no longer take place in person due to the COVID-19 pandemic.
-The workshop will instead be a live-stream, remote training that takes place over live, online video on August 19-20, 2021 from 10am EDT - ~5pm EDT.
+The Mixtures Training will no longer take place in person due to the COVID-19 pandemic.
+The workshop will instead be a live-stream, remote training that takes place over live, online video on July 28-29, 2022 from 10am EDT - ~5pm EDT.
 Please note this training is not a self-paced, pre-recorded online training.

 "The workshop was appropriately intense and packed with loads of information and skills to take home for months of practice!" - Faculty member at Emory University, 2020.

 "Excellent introduction to tools for analyzing chemical mixtures or other high dimensional data." - Program Officer at NIH, 2020.

 "This workshop focused on common methods used in environmental health for understanding mixtures of pollutants.
 It was a good grounding in the techniques and I learned many things I can use in my current work." - Postdoc at Michigan State University, 2020.